Bradben/pubRepo/sb-books_doc.md

-Editing this in sb-books branch
+Initiated in the master branch.